drreynolds/smuhpc-workshop/source/accessing_maneframe.rst

 * *(mflogin03.hpc.smu.edu to be added soon)*
 * *(mflogin04.hpc.smu.edu to be added soon)*

-Your ManeFrame username will be associated with your account, and will be given to you upon account creation.
+Your ManeFrame username and password will be associated with your account, and will be given to you upon account creation.

-Your ManeFrame password will be the same as your SMU email password.

 SSH client programs